 Is SMS marketing still effective in 2022?

 SMS marketing remains highly effective and is still relatively under-used by businesses in today’s market.

 The open rate of SMS messages (98%) is hard to beat.
 Frankly, there are very few alternative communication channels that can provide any similar level of guarantee that customers will see your marketing message, let alone engage with it.

-If you want to stay GDPR compliant and ensure your customers remain happy to receive messages from your company, we recommend only sending between 4 and 6 messages a month.
+Stay GDPR-compliant with SMS marketing and ensure your customers remain happy to receive messages from your company.
+We recommend only sending between 4 and 6 messages a month.
 This text frequency tends to have the best response rates.

 Is email marketing still effective in 2022?

 While email marketing may not have the same prevalence over other digital marketing approaches as it once did, that is not to say it isn’t effective.
 Email marketing is still a vital and indisposable form of communication between businesses and customers.
 For example, the best email marketing software for restaurants takes pricing, mobile optimization, and scalability into account.

 Which performs better, SMS or email marketing?

 SMS has far higher open and click-through rates than email marketing.
 In fact, between 50 and 85% of emails sent are considered spam.
 This is in stark comparison to SMS messages, which have a far lower rate of spam or spam-like messages.

 However, that doesn’t mean that email marketing is not worth it.